 These easy Roasted Vegetable Bowls with honey balsamic glaze and farro are a hearty vegetarian meal or side dish.
 Great for meal prep and work with any veggies and grains you have on hand.
-Jump to Recipe
+Jump to Recipe and Video

 These Honey Balsamic Roasted Vegetable Bowls are all I want to eat lately.
 Brussels sprouts, carrots, red potatoes, red onions, and red peppers are roasted until browned and caramelized.
 They are so good, especially with the nutty flavors in the farro.

 I have been making tons of roasted veggies lately and am obsessed with making them with this delicious honey balsamic glaze.
 The savory taste of the vinegar and sweetness of the honey just works.
 Plus since you can add any dried or fresh herbs (rosemary, oregano, marjoram, or even curry powder would all be delicious) and use any veggies you have on hand, the possibilities are endless.

 Then once you have your roasted veggies, everything is served on a bowl of hearty grains.
 I have been loving farro lately, but any grain would work.
 If you really want to take it to another level, top everything with some creamy goat cheese or tangy feta.

 This bowl requires only a few basic ingredients.
 It features vegetables of your choice, roasted and glazed over a grain.
 I love to add nutritious vegetables with different colors and textures for a more pleasing combination.
 Any addition to the recipe can be added, of course, but I like to include some of the following options.

 - Potatoes: This hearty, starchy vegetable is a great addition to this bowl They are packed with fiber, potassium, Vitamin B6, and Vitamin C. Sweet potatoes are a healthier, low-calorie alternative to red potatoes.